Lemez/fb-bye-bye/README.md

                  ]
 You can get the page_id from [here](https://lookup-id.com/).

 4. Test that the API is working by manually running the functions *update_html* or *render_page* from Terminal when inside the directory.
 This will update the _index.html_ page, or provide some insightful errors if the project is not set up properly.
-To see if the API call is working properly and creating json files:```ruby -r "./script.rb" -e "update_html"``` or if you want to tamper with just the html/css: ```ruby -r "./script.rb" -e "render_page"```
+To see if the API call is working properly and creating json files:

+        ruby -r "./script.rb" -e "update_html"
+or if you want to tamper with just the html/css:

+        ruby -r "./script.rb" -e "render_page"

-5. Update your computer's cron tab in order to make your machine search for updates according to the frequency in *config/schedule.rb* ```whenever --update-crontab``` and check that is has worked by listing cron jobs: ```crontab -l```
+5. Update your computer's cron tab in order to make your machine request updates every few hours or days, according to the frequency specified in *config/schedule.rb* (current default is every 2 hours)

+        whenever --update-crontab
+and check that the updating has worked by listing cron jobs:

+        crontab -l

-6. Download a _Replace New Tab_ extension in the browser of your choice and direct it to */path/to/your/project/fb-bye-bye/index.html* in order to have the page visible every time you open a new tab.
+6. Download a [_Replace New Tab Page_ extension](https://chrome.google.com/webstore/detail/replace-new-tab-page/cnkhddihkmmiiclaipbaaelfojkmlkja) in the browser of your choice and direct it to */path/to/my/project/fb-bye-bye/index.html* in order to see your updated page every time you open a new browser tab.
+Happy days!